 Our home economist, Fiona Mair, has put many microwaves through their paces over the years and can tell you which ones deserve a spot in your kitchen.
 See our latest test results in our microwave oven reviews or convection microwave reviews, or check out our microwave buying guide or convection microwave buying guide to learn more about what to look for.

-There's no doubt that Fiona knows her way around a kitchen and has endless knowledge about kitchen appliances.
+There's no doubt our home economist Fiona knows her way around a kitchen and has endless knowledge about kitchen appliances.
 With 30 years of experience, she's seen lots of new technology enter the kitchen space, such as the development of sensor functionality for microwaves.
-Fiona knows how to put appliances through their paces in the test kitchen and she certainly knows a thing or two about getting the most out of your microwave.
+Fiona certainly knows a thing or two about getting the most out of your microwave.

-Our test officer Chantelle has also joined the team so we can put more and more popular kitchen products like microwave ovens to the test.
+Our test coordinator Chantelle is also experienced at putting microwaves through their paces.
+Since joining CHOICE in 2014, we've been able to put more and more popular kitchen products like microwave ovens to the test.

 With a range of products on the market, what makes us choose one microwave to test over another?
 As with most of our product testing, our aim is to choose the most popular models on the market – the ones you're most likely to see in the shops.